FlavorMate/flavormate-app/README.md

 #### Environment Variables

+To permanently bind your frontend to your backend url, add the `BACKEND_URL` entry to your docker environment.

 > [!TIP]
-> To permanently bind your frontend to your backend url, add the `BACKEND_URL` entry to your docker environment.<br>
 > The user will then no longer be able to connect to other FlavorMate servers.<br>
 > This improves the user experience and increases security.